alan-turing-institute/scivision/contributing.md

 2. **Data providers** from diverse scientific fields
 3. **Programmers** interested in improving the scivision package

-Members of the first two groups should pay particular attention to the [extending the scivision catalog](#gift-extending-the-scivision-catalog) section of this guide.
+Members of the first two groups should pay particular attention to the :ref:`extending-the-scivision-catalog` section of this guide.

 .. _what-to-contribute: